Frappuccino

 Frappuccino is a line of blended iced coffee drinks sold by Starbucks.
-It consists of coffee or crème base, blended with ice and ingredients such as flavored syrups and usually topped with whipped cream and or spices.
+It may consist of coffee or crème base, blended with ice and ingredients such as flavored syrups and usually topped with whipped cream and/or spices.
+It may also include blended Starbucks refreshers.
 Frappuccinos are also sold as bottled coffee beverages in grocery stores, convenience stores and from vending machines.